eitan9611/DBProject/README.md

 ### ② Procedure 1:

 * Description:
-  This procedure assigns a random available technician to a specific malfunction (identified by malfunction\_id).
-It uses SELECT INTO to choose a technician randomly, checks for presence using IF NOT FOUND, and updates the equipment\_malfunction table.
-Demonstrates use of RECORDs, DML, branching and exceptions.
+This procedure assigns a random exercise to each piece of equipment that currently has no exercise assigned (i.e., exerciseid is NULL).
+It loops through all such equipment, selects a random exercise from the exercise table, and updates the equipment with that exercise ID.
+A notice is printed for each assignment.
+The procedure uses an implicit cursor, SELECT INTO, IF condition, DML operations, and record variables.

 * Code: